zenit710/sokker-org-auto-bidder/README.md

 - add doc comments
 - bid subcommand:
   - TEST FOR update deadline in db when needed
-  - delete player from db if cannot bid further
+  - TEST FOR delete player from db if cannot bid further
   - handle no funds for bid